100% Free Consultation (225) 412-6348

 Baton Rouge Employer Negligence & Workplace Accidents

-What causes these injuries?
+What causes workplace injuries?
 Most of the time, they’re caused by the negligence or inexperience of a supervisor.
 Losing a family member due to negligence that could have been avoided is a devastating experience.
 All too often, employers fail to meet federal regulations that govern workplace health and safety.
 When equipment is poorly manufactured, maintained, and operated, it causes serious and fatal injuries.
 A slippery or cluttered floor, poor lighting, and lack of guardrails often trigger these incidents as well.
 Our team at Arnold & Itkin works hard to ensure our clients know their options and receive the maximum compensation possible.

 The negligence that leads to work injuries can take many forms, including: